-The Town's waste management system was thoroughly reviewed in 2009.
-It analyzed the implementation of curbside pick-up, single-stream recycling, and costs associated with improvements to the current transfer station site on North River Road.
+In 2009, a thorough review of the Town's waste management system was undertaken that analyzed the implementation of curbside pick-up, single-stream recycling, and costs associated with improvements to the current Transfer Station site on North River Road.
 In the summer of 2011, the Board of Selectmen reactivated the Town Recycling Committee to formulate recommendations on enhancing recycling efforts and solid waste management.
 This year, no project request or presentation was provided to the CIP Advisory Committee.
 Based on discussions from prior years, the Committee feels it is prudent to retain solid waste management improvements/transfer station upgrades in the CIP program and await further recommendations from Town officials.

-Recreation - 127 Elm Street/Keyes Memorial Park Improvements and Community Center
+Public Works - Recreation - 127 Elm Street/Keyes Memorial Park Improvements and Community Center - \$11,000,000

-The town-owned 127 Elm Street Property, acquired in 2014, comprises the 34,000-square-foot former Permatech industrial building and approximately 5.8 acres of land.
+The town-owned 127 Elm Street Property, acquired in 2014, comprises the 34,000-square-foot former Permattach industrial building and approximately 5.8 acres of land.
 To the east, this land abuts the well-established Keyes Memorial Park.
 In 2016, the Board of Selectmen created the Keyes Memorial Park Expansion Committee to develop short- and long-term recommendations for integrating the property into the Keyes Memorial Park and making additional recommendations about how best to utilize/re-purpose the land and buildings.
 The Committee met throughout 2016 and completed a report to the Board of Selectmen detailing their findings, recommendations, and a 10-year development master plan.
 The Board of Selectmen formally accepted the information in mid-2017, and consideration was given to having the Recreation Department and Recreation Commission lead the Strategic Plan's efforts.
 The Board of Selectmen will continue to evaluate and develop a strategic plan for integrating, funding, and developing the properties and expansion of services.
-One option is constructing a 32,000-square-foot, multi-generational Community Center located on the 127 Elm Street property and the abutting Keyes Memorial Park.
+One option is the construction of a 32,000 square foot, multi-generational Community Center located on 127 Elm Street property and the abutting Keyes Memorial Park.

-Compared to the four next-largest (Portsmouth, Goffstown, Laconia, Hampton) and four next-smallest towns (Exeter, Windham, Lebanon, Hooksett) in NH by population, Milford is the only town with no community or senior center facility.
+Compared to the four next-largest and four next-smallest towns in NH by population, Milford is the only town with no community or senior center facility.